 Working as a data scientist not only provides analytical satisfaction and the ability to understand modern technological advances but also challenges the intellect.
 The job demand is increasing daily as more organizations realize how useful they can be for channeling appropriate decisions.

 If you’re interested in becoming a data scientist, you may want to consider a data science graduate certificate online.
-There are also always options for a Data Science Course.
+There are also always options for a Data Science Roadmap.
 However, if you wish to learn more about the profession and why you should become one, keep reading to learn more.

 Data Scientist Overview